snekbeater/scrambpy/README.md

 Scramb.py can now use PGP to scramble images with a public key, so that only the person in posession of the private key can descramble the image.

-PKI is now included in this alpha version and was not tested under Windows.
+PKI is now included in this version and was not tested under Windows.
 Help is much appreciated if someone could test it and give hints what to correct (e.g. GPG homedir is a problem under windows).

 More information will follow in this whitepaper on scramb.py's PKI usage.